Jek47/BO4-GSC-Mods/Zombies Mods/Box Patch/README.md

 # Box Patch
 Just a simple mod that changes the logic of the mystery box to force specific weapons.\
-i.e. Your first box spin will guarantee the map's wonder weapon.
+i.e. Your first box spin will be the wonder weapon guaranteed.

 Weapons will be pulled in the following order: